 Before we shift to how color combination makes an impact on a logo design we should learn about the other points that must be taken care of before choosing the color.
 These are:

 - Choose the Shape with Care: Who would want a logo that people forget the moment it’s out of sight?
 If you don’t want this to happen in your case, choose a logo that is simple in design and yet looks fetching.
 If you complicate it too much, chances are your customers won’t be able to figure out the message you’re sending, thus making your attempts to create a place for your company in their minds with your logo, futile.

 - An Ideal Logo Should Answer Questions: The moment we see any logo, thoughts like ‘which company does it belong to?
 What are they manufacturing?’ come to mind.
 So an ideal logo should be able to tell the prospective customer all these things and more.

 - The Logo Should Remain Constant: Your clothing and shoes may change every year depending on the current fashion trend, but your logo shouldn’t.
 When people see a logo, they identify the company it represents.
 If you change your logo every year, you’ll be paving the way for your customer to forget about your company as no one will be able to relate to it any longer.

-- Logo without Colour: Colours are definitely one of the most crucial points of logo design.
+- Logo without Color: Colors are definitely one of the most crucial points of logo design.
 However, to call them the sole important point is flat out incorrect.
-When one looks at a brightly coloured logo, it may seem to be just what you needed, but before you make the final decision, see how the logo looks in black and white.
+When one looks at a brightly colored logo, it may seem to be just what you needed, but before you make the final decision, see how the logo looks in black and white.
 Remember that in modern times, logos are used in a variety of media and sometimes they may have to be depicted in these two basic shades.
 So, selecting a logo that is close to illegible and unattractive in them cannot be a good idea.